Team Russia was banned from the Games. Why are Russians still winning?

 No mention of the ROC.

-So how doing being banned from the Olympics look?
-For starters, ROC athletes can’t wave the Russian flag or sing their national anthem.
+So how does being banned from the Olympics look?
+For starters, ROC athletes can’t wave the Russian flag and their national anthem isn't played during medal ceremonies.

 The ROC athletes are not allowed to have the word Russia emblazoned on their uniforms, unless it’s accompanied by the words “neutral athlete.”